Recently I asked some colleagues for some revision tips, and this is what we came up with:

 1. Try answering questions from past papers

 Have a look at past papers and try some of the questions.
-However, don’t fall into the trap of thinking that just because a similar question has come up in recent years it will be on the next paper, or thinking that as a particular question hasn’t been seen for a number of years it must be due to make a return.
-Lecturers are sneaky…..
+However, don’t fall into the trap of thinking that just because a similar question has come up in recent years, it will be on the next paper, or thinking that as a particular question hasn’t been seen for several years, it must be due to make a return.
+Examiners are sneaky…..

 2. Don’t become a revision Zombie

-Revising for an exam is hard work, but if you work smart, and you start your preparation early you will reduce the risk of becoming a Zombie.
+Revising for an exam is hard work, but if you work smart and start your preparation early, you will reduce the risk of becoming a Zombie.
 Try to take breaks, do some exercise that clears the mind and gets the blood pumping to the brain.
-If you do become a revision Zombie please resist the urge to attack your classmates and eat their brains.
-If you see a Revision Zombie RUN!
+If you become a revision Zombie, please resist the urge to attack your classmates and eat their brains.
+If you see a Revision Zombie, RUN!

 3. Your brain is not a sponge - be an active learner

-Your brain is not a sponge, it needs to be exercised.
-If you went to the gym to get some exercise just standing there looking at the weights or the running machine is not going to do it.
-You need to be active, you need to be involved.
+Your brain is not a sponge; it needs to be exercised.
+If you went to the gym to get some exercise, just standing there looking at the weights or the running machine will not do it.
+You need to be active; you need to be involved.
 The same is true of your brain.
 Just reading your lecture notes won’t do it.
 You need to be ‘active’.
 Read the notes, put them down (so you can’t see them), recall the material (re-write or redraw it), and then check it against your original notes.
 Doing this will strengthen the memory of the material.

 4. Keep your brain alert

-Your brain needs food, your brain needs oxygen.
-If you just sit there revising for hours and hours you are going to get slow, tired and sluggish, and your brain is not going to get the food and oxygen it needs to help you revise.
+Your brain needs food; your brain needs oxygen.
+If you just sit there revising for hours and hours, you will get slow, tired and sluggish, and your brain is not going to get the food and oxygen it needs to help you revise.
 Take a break, get up from the desk and go for a walk.
 Clear your brain and then come back and start revising again.
 You will be more productive and get more done.

 5. Don't waste time

 Don’t waste time making your revision notes look pretty.
 No one else is going to see them.
 Your notes should be functional and clear.
 They should be concise.
 They don’t have to be pretty and all coloured in with tons of sticky notes on the margin.
 Use the time you have to revise smartly.
-Revision is about revisiting material, you have hopefully already learnt, so as to refresh your memory.
+Revision is about revisiting material to refresh your memory of material you have already learnt.
 It is not about colouring in!

 6. Find your best place to work

 Find the best possible place you can for your revision.
-Ideally, it should be somewhere comfortable (but not so comfortable that you fall asleep), somewhere that is quiet or noisy (depending on your taste) and where you have control over noise levels, and it should be somewhere free from distractions (smartphones, Twitter, Facebook, TV etc.).
+Ideally, it should be somewhere comfortable (but not so comfortable that you fall asleep), somewhere quiet or noisy (depending on your taste) and where you have control over noise levels.
+It should be somewhere free from distractions (smartphones, Twitter, Facebook, TV etc.).
 Once you have found your ideal place, use it!